espressomd/espresso/doc/sphinx/analysis-core.rst

 complex shape (tensor, complex number, …) must be compatible to this prerequisite.
 Every observable however documents the storage order.

-Creating an observable means just allocating the corresponding memory, assigning a function to compute the observable value and reserving an which will be used to refer to the observable.
-In addition to the possibility to print the observable value (return the observable value to the script interface), the of a core-observable can be passed to another analysis function.
-The observable value is computed from the current state of the system at the moment when it is needed, when requested explicitly by the user calling the ``observable print`` function or when requested automatically by some other analysis function.
-Updating is an orthogonal concept: Observables that collect data over time (e.g. the average observable) need to be updated regularly, even though their current value is not of interest.

-Not all observables are implemented in parallel.
-When performing a parallel computation, too frequent updates to observables which are not implemented in parallel may produce a significant slowdown.
+The observables can be used in parallel simulations.
+However, not all observables carry out their calculations in parallel.
+Instead, the entire particle configuration is collected on the head node, and the calculations are carried out there.
+This is only performance-relevant if the number of processor cores is large and/or interactions are calculated very frequently.

 Creating an observable
 ~~~~~~~~~~~~~~~~~~~~~~

-Tcl
-^^^

-To create a new observable, use

-observable new

-Upon this call, allocates the necessary amount of memory and returns an
-integer which will be used later to refer to the observable.
-The
-parameter and further arguments have to correspond to one of the
-observables described below.

-Python
-^^^^^^

-The observables are represented as Python classes.
+The observables are represented as Python classes derived from :class:`espressomd.observables.Observable`.
 They are contained in
 the ``espressomd.observables`` module.
 An observable is instanced as
 follows

 ::

-    from espressomd.observables import *
+    from espressomd.observables import ParticlePositions
     part_pos=ParticlePositions(ids=(1,2,3,4,5))

 Here, the keyword argument ``ids`` specifies the ids of the particles,